 Sexual Misconduct Prohibited by Civil Rights Law

-Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on sex in any educational program or activity that receives financial support from the Federal government.
+Title IX of the Patsy T. Mink Education Opportunity Act of 1972 (Title IX) prohibits discrimination based on sex in any educational program or activity that receives financial support from the Federal government.
 In addition to prohibiting discrimination based on sex, including sexual harassment, sexual violence, and sexual assault, Title IX also prohibits retaliation against individuals who complain about or participate in an investigation regarding an alleged Title IX violation.
 Title IX is enforced by the U.S. Department of Education’s Office for Civil Rights (OCR).
 Employees are also covered under Title VII of the Civil Rights Act of 1964.

 Western and Title IX